 Information you’ll need

-- Your annual income, source of income and employment information
+- Financial information like your annual income, source of income and employment information

 What credit score do I need?